How to create your own Mastodon server in 10 steps

 When you’re choosing a domain or subdomain, it is really important not to use the word “Mastodon” or any other social media platform’s name.
 It’s slightly complicated to explain, but addresses such as mastodon.example.com can create future legal complications, while platform-neutral names such as social.example.com will avoid all of these difficulties.
 By staying platform-neutral on domain names and subdomains, you will be future-proofing your server.

 There are hundreds of domain name providers and domain types to choose from, so I don’t want to recommend any in particular.
-You can use any domain name provider, you don’t need to get it from the server hosting company.
+You don’t need to get domains from the server hosting company.

 Alternatively, you don’t have to buy a domain name at all.
 Managed hosting companies will often let you use a free subdomain of their domain names.
 This means you don’t have to get involved in domain names at all, but also means you will not be able to change hosting companies if you ever want to move.